gwarne60/gwarne60.github.io/aboutme.md

 ### Skills and Experience

 - **Software:**
-  Python, C#, Git, FastAPI, Docker, Terraform, and database architecture
+  Python, Azure, SQL, Docker C#, Git, Docker

 - **Industrial Control Systems (ICS):**
-  Extensive experience programming PLC and SCADA systems (AB, Emerson, Siemens), developing HMIs (FactoryTalk View, iFix, Ignition), developing S-88 style batch control systems (DeltaV and FactoryTalk Batch) as well as a supporting suite to manage different facets of operations (OPC configuration sheets, XML parsers for batch).
+  Lead programmer for PLC and SCADA systems (AB, Emerson, Siemens), High Performance HMI development (FactoryTalk View, iFix, Ignition) S-88 Batching and MES (DeltaV and FactoryTalk Batch) Infrastructure and tooling for development and maintenance across various platforms and technologies

 - **Data Engineering & Simulation:**
-  Proficient in asset/event architecture, SimPy modeling, and designing scalable data pipelines.
-Also effective at translating and managing large datasets, developing novel workflows and tooling to minimize Human Factor Error (HFE).
+  Proficient in asset/event architecture
+  ETL of non-standard Type 2 SCD Operational Technology (OT) historical data Effective at identifying and qualifying process improvements that drive value

 - **Project Ownership:**
-  Adept at managing schedules, deliverables, and cross-functional collaboration to drive high-impact results.
-Experienced 'Being Glue' to effectively delegate tasks and workflows to contractors while also ensuring quality deliverables.
+  Experienced in seeing control products and systems from concept to delivery Focused on effective documentation standards and use-case deliverables for users Regularly identify opportunities to pivot and iterate as needed

 - **Mentorship & Communication:**
-  Committed to empowering teams through training, clear communication, and fostering growth.
+  Experienced 'Being Glue' and committed to empowering teams through training, clear communication, and fostering growth.

 ---